By Darvell Hunt

 Stephen King said that some of the best advice he has ever received with a rejection letter from an editor was to cut his writing by 10%.
 “Kill your darlings,” he said.

-That’s hard to do.
+Yeah, well, that’s sometimes hard to do.

-So I gritted my teeth, pulled on my best writing gloves, and proceeded to weed my story.
+I gritted my teeth, pulled on my best writing gloves, and proceeded to weed my story.
 It was a dirty, messy job, but in the end, I reaped the benefits of a cleaner, tighter story.

 Weed it and reap; if you do, your target audience—which just may include your future editor—won’t read it and weep.